Andrea290799/Enzyme_digestion/README.md

-This python script perform a double DNA digestion using the restriction enzymes abaI and abaII.
+This python script perform a double DNA digestion using the restriction enzymes *abaI* and *abaII*.
 The program obtain the number of DNA fragments and their length after this double enzyme digestion in a simplified graphic form.